jakky1/webview_win_floating/README.md

 ## If application installed in "C:/Program Files/" or other read-only dir

-If your application can be install in "C:/Program Files/" or other read-only system directory, the webview cannot create data folder in read-only directory, so it won't work.
+If your application can be installed in "C:/Program Files/" or other read-only system directory, the webview cannot create data folder in read-only directory, so it won't work.

 In this case, you should specify user data folder as mentioned above.